-- 6. Mediate community-based disputes that come from diverse referral sources, such as community organizations, police, faith-based institutions, courts, community members, government agencies, and the center's outreach activities. - 7.
-Educate community members about mediation and conflict resolution. - 8.
-Maintain high quality mediators by providing intensive, skills-based training, apprenticeships, continuing education and ongoing evaluation of volunteer mediators. - 9.
-Work with the community in governing community mediation programs in a manner that is based on collaborative problem solving among staff, volunteers and community members. - 10.
+- 5. Encourage early use of mediation to prevent violence or to reduce the need for court intervention, as well as provide mediation at any stage in a dispute. - 6.
+Mediate community-based disputes that come from diverse referral sources, such as community organizations, police, faith-based institutions, courts, community members, government agencies, and the center's outreach activities. - 7.
+Educate community members about mediation and conflict resolution. - Maintain high quality mediators by providing intensive, skills-based training, apprenticeships, continuing education and ongoing evaluation of volunteer mediators. - Work with the community in governing community mediation programs in a manner that is based on collaborative problem solving among staff, volunteers and community members. - 10.
 Provide conflict resolution services to community members who reflect the community's diversity with regard to age, race, gender, ethnicity, income education, and geographic location.